edheltzel/dotfiles/README.md

 - setup.sh - Executes a long list of commands pertaining to macOS Preferences
   - **I can not stress enough to read this and change this for what works for you.**
+  - **DO NOT** blindly run this script - it is a WIP with each macOS update things change.

 ### Misc Dotfiles (misc/)

 - setup.sh - Symlinks all the associated rc and other dot files to your `~/` _(home directory)_
+- Special Mentions:
+  - `.tigrc` - configured with pretty colors and layout for git diff and logs
+  - `.eslintrc` - has specific configuration for my JS workflow

 ### Packages (packages/)